 Directly fill the grooves on the shaft inside the bellows with grease by hand.
 Wipe off excess grease from the shaft.

-- (10) Move the shaft up and down several times while pushing the Joint #3 brake release button to smooth out the grease on the shaft.
-Wipe off excess grease from the shaft. - (11) Secure the bellows.
+(12) Move the shaft up and down several times while pushing the Joint #3 brake release button to smooth out the grease on the shaft.
+Wipe off excess grease from the shaft.